Uniform attachment with freezing: Local limits

 \section{Local limits}

 Let $\mathfrak T$ be the set of all rooted, vertex-labelled, edge-labelled, and locally finite (meaning that every vertex has finite degree) trees.
-For every $\tau \in \mathfrak T, h \in \N$ let $\llbracket \tau \rrbracket_{h}$ be the finite rooted vertex-labelled edge-labelled tree obtained from $\tau$ by keeping only the vertices at distance at most $h$ from the root vertex together with the edges between them, and their labels.
-It is standard to construct a metric $\dloc$ on $\mathfrak T$ such that the space $(\mathfrak T, \dloc)$ is Polish (i.e. separable and complete) and $\tau_{n} \rightarrow \tau$ for $\dloc$ if and only if for every $h \ge 1$, we have $\br{\tau_{n}}_h=\br{\tau}_h$ for $n$ large enough.
-Similar metrics can be defined for other families of trees (plane and unlabelled, plane and vertex-labelled and edge-labelled) and will be also denoted by $\dloc$.
+For every $ {t} \in \mathfrak T$ {and} $ h \in \N$ let $\llbracket {t} \rrbracket_{h}$ be the finite rooted vertex-labelled edge-labelled tree obtained from ${t}$ by keeping only the vertices at distance at most $h$ from the root vertex together with the edges between them, and their labels.
+It is standard to construct a metric $\dloc$ on $\mathfrak T$ such that the space $(\mathfrak T, \dloc)$ is Polish (i.e. separable and complete) and ${t}_{n} \rightarrow {t}$ for $\dloc$ if and only if for every $h \ge 1$, we have $\br{{t}_{n}}_h=\br{{t}}_h$ {(as rooted, vertex-labelled, edge-labelled trees)} for $n$ large enough.
+Similar metrics can be defined for other families of trees (plane and unlabelled, plane and vertex-labelled and edge-labelled) and will be also denoted by $\dloc$. {We refer to the associated topologies as ``the local topology''.}